 We know your choice is difficult when choosing a partner to take your customer service to the next level.
 We never stop working to earn our customer's trust and loyalty and we're ready to do the same for you.

-Founded in 2002 as a wholly-owned subsidiary of Vail Systems, Versay is a team of professionals will backgrounds in speech recognition technology, software engineering, cognitive linguistics, user interaction design and solution consulting.
+Founded in 2002 as a wholly-owned subsidiary of Vail Systems, Versay is a team of professionals with backgrounds in speech recognition technology, software engineering, cognitive linguistics, user interaction design and solution consulting.
 We're located in Chicago, Austin, and Dallas with sales offices in Denver and Atlanta.